 Suing the Truck Driver Personally

 If the truck driver is an independent contractor, they will not have a set employer, so you would probably need to sue them directly for compensation.
-That being said, a self-employed truck driver will usually have fewer assets to draw on for compensation.
+That said, a self-employed truck driver will usually have fewer assets to draw on for compensation.
 You’ll want to discuss the pros and cons of suing a driver directly with your lawyer.

 Suing Another Driver Personally

 Yes, your truck accident lawyer can handle all communication with the insurance companies.
-It’s actually a great idea to let them do this.
+It’s a great idea to let them do this.
 Insurance companies are always looking for ways to reduce what they have to pay injury victims, and an experienced lawyer will know how to handle their tactics.

 Insurance Company Tactics After a Truck Accident